Travigo/travigo/docs/realtime-journeys-mongo-read-migration.md

 ## Notes

 - `pkg/realtime/realtimestore/reader.go` still reads Mongo by design.
 That is currently the central reader layer, not a remaining direct-read migration target.
+- `GET /realtime_journeys` still uses Mongo `vehiclelocation.coordinates` for the bounds query, then overlays the returned live location from Redis.
 - `pkg/realtime/nationalrail/railutils/queue.go` and `pkg/realtime/vehicletracker/consumer.go` get the collection for bulk writes only, so they are not listed above.